fbpx

 This shrub-like plant produces large, full blooms that are mostly solitary in nature.
 The Pink Peace rose is a great pick for those seeking to liven up their garden with gorgeousness and aroma without the need to care for several plants.
 The Pink Peace rose is also very resilient when it comes to extreme weather conditions such as heat or cold temperatures, making it an excellent choice for North American climates.

 The blossoms are made up of over 41 petals, each reaching 4 inches in diameter on average, giving off a beautiful display during the summer months when they reach full maturity.
-Its unique coloring makes this type of flower stand out from other varieties; its petals range from light pink at the center, fading into deep magenta towards the edges – truly captivating.
+Its unique coloring makes this type of flower stand out from other varieties.
+Its petals range from light pink at the center, fading into deep magenta towards the edges.

 Memorial day rose